 Research project grants

 The Trust is keen to support high quality research projects which are, perhaps, smaller than can be managed by the Research Councils or fall outside their priority themes but are important to understanding the mechanisms of ageing, treating disease and frailty and identifying and developing new and effective ways to improve the lives of older people.
-We are also committed to funding research into treating diseases and conditions which disproportionately affect older people but are less well-funded.
+We are also committed to funding research into treating diseases and conditions which disproportionately affect older people but are less well-funded (excluding cancer and heart disease).
 As such, we will consider:

 - research relating to improving the effectiveness and efficiency of health services and social care delivery for older people;

 - research relating to improving technology and the built environment, to meet the needs of an ageing population;

 - behavioural research;

 - health services research;

 - public health research;

 - pilot and proof-of-concept studies that can provide sufficient evidence for larger studies which can attract support from other funding bodies;